Cristiano Ronaldo appeals for Miami soccer fan arrested for hug

 The letter was sent from Ronaldo's attorneys in Portugal after Gjoka's attorney, Richard Hujber of Boynton Beach, contacted them a few weeks after the incident.

-Gjoka is a longtime Ronaldo fan and was wearing a No.7 Ronaldo shirt when he ran onto the field.
+Gjoka is a longtime Ronaldo fan and was wearing a No. 7 Ronaldo shirt when he ran onto the field after his 28-year-old idol scored two goals.

-"He told him that he was raised without a father and looked up to him almost as a mentor," said Hujber.
-"He struck a chord.
-For a moment they bonded."
+"He made my day.
+I grew up up fatherless and I have looked up to Ronaldo all my life," Gjoka told Reuters.
+"My adrenalin was running.
+I just said to myself 'go for it.
+See if you can jump the barrier and give him a hug.'"

+Gjoka ran across the field and did a knee-slide, immitating Ronaldo's traditional goal-scoring celebration.
+"I stood up and he greeted me and I told him 'Ronaldo, thank you for making my life complete.'"

-The crowd sensed Ronaldo was not perturbed by the incident and cheered during the hug, which lasted almost a minute and was captured on TV.
+The crowd sensed Ronaldo was not perturbed by the incident and cheered during the hug, which lasted almost a minute as the pair chatted.

 Hujber said Gjoka, who had never been arrested before, realizes he made a mistake, but believes he has paid a big enough penalty already after ending up in jail.